Automated deep learning segmentation of high-resolution 7 T postmortem MRI for quantitative analysis of structure-pathology correlations in neurodegenerative diseases: Availability of data and materials

 \section{Availability of data and materials}

-We have provided the code, scripts and Jupyter notebooks to reproduce the findings of this study at the \href{https://github.com/Pulkit-Khandelwal/upenn-picsl-brain-ex-vivo}{\textbf{this}} GitHub repository.
+We have provided the code, scripts and Jupyter notebooks to reproduce the findings of this study at the \href{https://pulkit-khandelwal.github.io/exvivo-brain-upenn/}{\textbf{project webpage}}.
 The MRI data will be available upon request due to compliance and ethical issues.